box-community/box-custom-portal-demo/README.md

 ### Deploying with Vercel

+NOTE - It is advised to have already created your Vercel account and have it open in a tab.
+Deploying to Vercel without having an account already or a tab open, could cause some confusion.
+The first time you deploy something from GitHub, it will ask you to connect github and Vercel.

 Deploy directly to Vercel using the following button, which will prompt for necessary environment variables and configurations:

 [![Deploy to Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fbox-community%2Fbox-custom-portal-demo&env=REACT_APP_BOX_CONTENT_UPLOADER_FOLDER_ID,REACT_APP_BOX_UPLOADER_FOLDER_ID,REACT_APP_BOX_PREVIEW_FILE_ID,BOX_CLIENT_ID,BOX_CLIENT_SECRET,BOX_PUBLIC_KEY_ID,BOX_PASSPHRASE,BOX_ENTERPRISE_ID,BOX_PRIVATE_KEY&project-name=box-portal-demo&repository-name=box-portal-demo&build-command=pnpm%20run%20build&install-command=pnpm%20install)

 ### Post-Deployment Configuration

 - Add the Vercel domain to the CORS configuration for your Box application.
+This is located in the Developer Console in the configuration tab.

 ### Testing the Deployed Site